fribbels/Fribbels-Epic-7-Optimizer/README.md

 TODO list high priority:
  - Memory cleanup, force garbage collection on new optimization request
  - Clean up instructions
- - Add stats for specialty change heroes
  - Enable cross platform for Mac

  - Show percentage equivalent of flat stats on Optimizer page
  - Improvements to the priority ranking filter
  - Arrow keys for going up and down the grids
- - Gear page, option to use more than one set/gear filter at time
+ - Clear out item previews on refresh

+ - Add stats for specialty change heroes
  - Fix: Update # of permutations when a filter is removed.
- - Clear out item previews on refresh

  Medium priority:
  - Enable cross platform for Linux